12th April, 2023

-If you have been asked about your health and safety competent person or been asked to be one, you might be wondering what this means.
+If you have been asked who your health and safety competent person is, or been asked to be a health and safety competent person, you might be wondering what this means.
 Who is the competent person?
 What do they do?
-You might be asked for details of your competent person on pre-qualification questionnaires, or for health and safety accreditation like CHAS.

 In this post, we discuss this role, including the meaning, definition and legal requirements of the health and safety competent person.

 A health and safety competent person is someone who can assist you with your employer's health and safety responsibilities.
 And they are a legal requirement.

 You must get help from a competent person to enable you to meet the requirements of health and safety law.

 You can appoint a competent person from within your own business (e.g. a staff member), and this is preferred.
 But you can also appoint a competent person from outside your business (e.g. a consultant) when you need extra help.

 You might have one, or several, competent health and safety people helping with different aspects of health and safety management.

 The competent person should have the skills and knowledge to point you in the right direction as an employer and let you know what you need to do to comply with the law and improve health and safety.